How Hybrid Events Can Increase Sponsorship Revenue

 Sponsor logos can be hyperlinked to sponsor booths, sponsor sessions or even their websites.
 Now that is a measurable advantage.
 And with virtual event environments often including many unique digital spaces, there are more branding elements to sell.

 Perhaps the biggest reason that companies sponsor events and conferences is to have a booth space to meet and connect with attendees.
-Physical booths often offer brochures and swag, handshakes and sales pitches.
+Physical booths often offer brochures and swag, handshakes and sales pitches — and nobody likes a hard sell.

 This makes event attendees a little wary of engaging.
 Nobody wants to haul around a giant bag of brochures anymore.
 But offering virtual booths changes that dynamic.
 Now we can offer customized sponsor booth spaces where attendees can watch videos, presentations and demos.
 We can offer tons of content that is just a click away.